grmartinez09/CCS4-TurtleScript.Interpreter/README.md

 ## How to Run
 1. Make sure Python is installed.
-2. Place 'interpreter.py' and your '.turtlescript' file in the same folder.
+2. Run the interpreter: Make sure that the directory of the folder is the correct path
-3. Run the interpreter: python interpreter.py (Make sure that the directory of the folder is the correct path)
+3. In the terminal place python './interpreter.py' './sample.turtlescript' file in the same folder.